English Sultana Bread

-Add the flour, yeast and mixed spice to a large mixing bowel and combine with a balloon whisk.
+Add the flour, sugar, yeast and mixed spice to a large mixing bowl and combine with a balloon whisk.

-Drain the sultanas but keep the water.
-Put the sultanas in a small bowel and leave in the fridge until needed.
+Drain the sultanas, but keep the water.
+Put the sultanas in a small bowl and leave in the fridge until needed.

-Either use 177ml of the the saltana water and heat up in a saucepan or use 118 ml and top up to 177 ml with hot water from the kettle.
+Either use 177ml of the sultana water and heat up in a saucepan, or use 118 ml and top up to 177 ml with hot water from the kettle.
 In either case you must have 177 ml of water with a temperature that is at 38C/100F and no more.
-To hot and the yeast will die.
-To cold and the yeast will not rise.
+Too hot and the yeast will die.
+Too cold and the yeast will not rise.

-Add the softened vegan butter the the warm sultana water.
+Add the softened vegan butter to warm sultana water.

 Add the water to the flour and combine until soft, silky and elastic.
-The dough is likely to be sticky so use a large wooden spoon to combine the dough until the very end when you can start using your hands.
-Work the dough in the bowel all of the time until it is ready to go on a board.
+The dough is likely to be sticky, so use a large wooden spoon to combine the dough until the very end when you can start using your hands.
+Work the dough in the bowl all the time until it is ready to go on a board.

 Dust the board with flour and knead the dough.

-Transfer back to the bowel, cover with a tea towel and allow to rise (proof) for 2 hrs in a warm part of the kitchen.
+Transfer back to the bowl, cover with a tea towel and allow to rise (proof) for 2 hrs in a warm part of the kitchen.